The Two Kings' Children: Synopsis

 The king's son and the king's daughter went on.
 The king's son had her stay while he went to get her carriage to bring her back in due state, but his mother kissed him, and he forgot the king's daughter entirely.
 The king's daughter had to work for a miller.

 One day, the queen sought a bride for her son.
 The king's daughter cracked one walnut and found a splendid dress in it.
 She wore it to the wedding.
 The bride declared she would not marry without a dress as fine.
 The king's daughter would not give it up unless she could spend a night outside the king's son's bedroom.
 The bride agreed but had the servants give the king's son a potion so he slept.
 She lamented all night long; the king's son did not hear, but the servants did.
 In the morning, the bride took the dress and went with the king's son to the church, but the king's daughter cracked the second walnut, and it held a more splendid dress, and the bride again refused to marry without one as fine.
 The king's daughter asked the same price, and the bride agreed and gave the same order, but the servant, who had heard, gave the king's son something to keep him awake.
 He heard her laments and was troubled by them.
 His mother had locked the door, but in the morning, he begged her pardon.
-The king's daughter cracked the third walnut and found much more splendid dress and wore it as her wedding gown, but the bride and the false mother were sent away.
+The king's daughter cracked the third walnut and found still more splendid dress and wore it as her wedding gown, but the bride and the false mother were sent away.